-TOSSED BAT and bat thrown that reaches above players shoulder height is considered a thrown bat.
-Player can/will be ejected from the game for un-sportsman like penalty TOUCH refers to touching an umpire or player or person.
+TOUCH refers to touching an umpire or player or person.
 This includes any part of his body, his clothing or his equipment.

+TOURNAMENT ENTRY REPAYMENT - when a team drops out of a tournament after the deadline, they will be responsible for paying the entry fee at the director's discretion.
 TEAM REPRESENTATIVE is any person affiliated with the offensive or defensive team, including sponsors, managers, coaches and players in a game.